-The Letters Foundation welcomes letters written by individuals on behalf of themselves or household members in a situation of dire need.
+The Letters Foundation welcomes letters written by individuals on behalf of themselves, a family member, or a household member in a situation of dire need.

 The Letters Foundation only considers requests from individuals residing in the United States, either citizens or those with documented immigration status.
+Please kindly note that we do not accept letters written on behalf of someone else, with the exception of letters written on behalf of a family member or household member.
 EXCLUSIONS: The Foundation does not make grants for capital construction costs, endowments, medical or academic research, experimental medical treatments, scholarships, sectarian or religious purposes, general fundraising drives or events, loans of any type (personal or business), business startups, student loans/debt, tuition, or to support candidates for political office.
 The Foundation does not accept unsolicited proposals from nonprofit institutions.
 While the Foundation does not pay tuition, some vocational training programs are considered.